Defending Trump in Russia probe? It's hardly a dream job - Philly

 Among other heavyweight lawyers who've been considered are Reid Weingarten, who's represented executives from BP and WorldCom, and A.B.
 Culvahouse, the White House counsel to President Ronald Reagan.
 Dan Webb, a former U.S. attorney who's represented General Electric and Philip Morris, passed because of a business conflict.

 Ted Olson, one of the country's best-known lawyers and a former solicitor general who, among other matters, argued the Bush v.
-Gore Supreme Court case and a landmark California same-sex marriage case, was contacted last year and more recently, but his firm passed both times.
+Gore Supreme Court case and a landmark California same-sex marriage case, was contacted last year and more recently.
+His firm passed both times.

 That firm, Gibson, Dunn and Crutcher, also represents the political opposition research firm behind a dossier of allegations of Trump's ties to Russia.